No previous posts found in Freshly Tapped!

 Under the construct, Strumke challenged himself to produce a line of beers that no one would expect from him: a dry-hopped pilsner, an oak smoked wheat stout, a session lager, an imperial rice IPA, and so forth.
 These were Stillwater’s Contemporary Works.
 And no one would mistake any of them for a farmhouse ale.

 The series would be about more than yeast strains, though.
 Strumke also wanted to break from Stillwater’s “old world psychedelic” visual identity, which for a half-decade had been conjured by Baltimore tattoo artist Lee Verzosa.
-To create a new look, the brewer approached Mike Van Hall, a self-trained artist whose only previous experience designing beer labels had been a pair of limited-run collaborations for Stillwater and the UK’s Siren Brewing.
+To create a new look, the brewer approached Mike Van Hall, a self-trained artist whose only previous experience designing beer labels had been a pair of limited-run collaborations for Stillwater and England’s Siren Brewing.

 Bearing the influences of modernism and minimalist design, Van Hall’s work stood in sharp contrast with Verzosa’s cryptic, finely detailed illustrations.
 The former lawyer covered bottles in geometric patterns.
 He did away with product fronts.
 He snuck in visual puns.
 He even riffed on Alfred Stieglitz’s photo of Marcel Duchamp’s “Fountain.”